-The results of our three experiments proved the significant anticancer effects of the metformin co-treatments with caffeine, or itraconazole, or nitroglycerin on hamster fibrosarcoma, without toxicity.
+The results of our three experiments proved significant anticancer effects of the metformin co-treatments with caffeine, or itraconazole, or nitroglycerin on hamster fibrosarcoma, without toxicity.
 Opposite to the examined drug combinations, monotherapies did not show anticancer effects.
 Anticancer properties of the three examined two-drug combinations (metformin and caffeine, metformin and itraconazole, metformin and nitroglycerin) in hamsters, with used doses equivalent to standard human doses, suggest that effective nontoxic oncological therapies in humans and cancer relapse prevention using these drug combinations may be attainable.
-Combined treatment of metformin in combination with caffeine, or itraconazole, or nitroglycerin may be promising efficacious nontoxic new adjuvant anticancer therapy and proposed for further clinical investigations.
+Treatment with metformin in combination with caffeine, or itraconazole, or nitroglycerin may be a promising efficacious nontoxic new adjuvant anticancer therapy and invites further clinical investigation.